murbina05/qp-ivar-consensus/README.rst

 is an analysis environment for microbiome (and other "comparative -omics") datasets.

-This package includes the qp-fastp Qiita plugin.
+This package includes the qp-ivar-trim Qiita plugin.

 How to test this package?
 -------------------------